pikai07/PID-Controller/README.md

 still be compilable with cmake and make./

-Reflection
+# Reflection

-PID Components
+## PID Components

 P accounts for the current cte (Cross Track Error).
 So the further the car is from the reference line, the stronger the output value will be.
 A high coefficient will allow the car to react quickly but also cause it to overshoot and oscillate.

 I accounts for error values in the past.
-In this case it is sum over all errors.
+The integral is the sum of the instantaneous error over time and gives the accumulated error that should have been corrected previously.
+The accumulated error is then multiplied by the integral gain (Ki) and added to the controller output.

 D accounts for possible future trends of the error, based on its current rate of change.
-A higher coefficient reduces overshooting and therefore helps the car to stay on the reference line.
+A higher coefficient was found to prevent overshooting thereby helping the car to stay on the reference line.
+This error is calculated by determining the slope of the error over time and multiplying this rate of change by the derivative gain Kd

-Parameter Tuning
+## Parameter Tuning

 The P, I and D coefficients were tuned by hand.
-In the beginning only value for Kp was set which was causing the car to overshoot.
-In the next step Kd was gradually increased until the car was able to quickly reach it's reference.
+In the beginning only value for Kp (between 0 and 1) was set which was causing the car to overshoot.
+In the next step Kd was gradually increased until the car was able to prevent overshooting and reach it's reference.
 For Ki, a very small value was chosen since the simulator has basically no steering bias.

-The final values for the coefficients are:
+## The final values for the coefficients are:

 Kp = 0.22
 Ki = 0.0003